SchweizerischeBundesbahnen/matsim-sbb-extensions/README.md

 ## SwissRailRaptor

 **The SwissRailRaptor is now available directly in MATSim, starting with MATSim 12.0-SNAPSHOT.
-The code for SwissRailRaptor was thus removed from matsim-sbb-extensions.
 The documentation below still applies and is kept here for the moment.**